 How do ETFs reduce the tax burden?

 Understanding how ETFs trade is critical to grasp why they can generally be more tax-efficient than similar mutual funds.
 What do we mean by similar?
 Comparing an ETF and a mutual fund that track the same index.
-For example, a S&P500 index mutual fund to a S&P 500 ETF.
+For example, an S&P 500 index mutual fund to an S&P 500 ETF.
 What is not similar?
-Comparing a S&P 500 ETF to a corporate bond mutual fund.
+Comparing an S&P 500 ETF to a corporate bond mutual fund.

 Let’s get back to tax efficiency and set the scene: